Zwiada1706/-KanBan-Project/README.md

 >There are also pre-made .gitignore templates available for various programming languages, frameworks, and IDEs that you can use as a starting point and customize as needed.

 When creating a .gitignore file, it's important to tailor it to the specific needs of your project and the tools you're using.

+## Storage of Credentials and sensitive information

+* Storing credentials and sensitive information in a secure and responsible manner is crucial to protect your data and prevent unauthorized access.

+* Here are some of the storage credentials and sensitive protection of information I will be doing
+> Avoiding Hardcoding Credentials

+> The Use Environment Variables

+> Configuration Of Files

+> Version-Controlled Template
+Most credentials will be stored using the Git Credential Manager (GCM) is another way to store your credentials securely and connect to GitHub over HTTPS.